 Websocket packets are untraceable to detect whether they are used for normal web navigation or to share SDP hence one may secretly make no RTP calls to users through the web server and exchange information.

-Threat from screen sharing, for example, a user might mistakenly share his internet banking screen or some confidential information present on the desktop.
+Threat from screen sharing, for example, a user might mistakenly share his internet banking screen or some confidential information / PII present on the desktop.

 Giving long-term access to the camera and microphone for certain sites is also a concern. for example: in an unclosed tab on a site that has access to your microphone and camera, the remote peer can secretly be viewing your webcam and microphone inputs.